decentraland/documentation/content/player/dao/dao-userguide.md

 #### 🌐 Catalyst nodes

 Catalyst nodes are the community-run servers that provide the content and establish the peer-to-peer connections needed to keep Decentraland’s virtual world running.
-Whenever a user visits play.decentraland.org, they are connected to one of these nodes.
+Whenever a user opens Decentraland, they are connected to one of these nodes.
 However, only nodes that have been approved by the DAO are used in Decentraland’s network.

 To suggest the addition of a new node to the network, you can use the Catalyst Node category.